 I will tell you exactly why and how to avoid swirl marks when sanding with a random orbit sander.

 You’re sanding too fast, too random, and not working through grits of sand paper properly.
 I mean, they don’t make so many different grits just because it’s fun, they all serve a purpose.

 Fortunately, it’s an easy fix.
 So put your sander down and read these tips on how to avoid the dreaded pig tails.

 First step: I use 80 grit to strip paint or varnish and stain, or sand raw wood for stock removal.
-Don’t be afraid to get a little aggressive in this step just keep the pad flat and keep moving.
-If you leave the sander still too long in one spot you will have dips.
+Most of my pieces I can start with 150, you will eventually get a feel for this and know where you need to start.
+Don’t be afraid to get aggressive in this step just keep the pad flat and keep moving.

 Make sure you remove all of the old finish before moving on.